With nearly 2,000 species in 12 different families, Earwigs, a nocturnal insect, are one of the smaller order of insects.

 Earwigs will have 5 molts to go through in the year before reaching adulthood.

 There are actually some species of Earwigs that display maternal care, which is an uncommon characteristic among insects.
 A female may care for her eggs long after they've hatched as nymphs, continuing to watch over her offspring until they reach their second molt.
 During molts is when differences in pincer shapes start to occur.

 Earwigs have a known, ominous myth of being an insect capable of crawling into people's ears, proceeding to bore into their brains causing death.
 There is, in fact, no truth to this myth.
 In fact, Earwigs don't pose any direct harm to humans at all.
 The one nuisance they're responsible for is damage to commercial and residential crops.

 Earwigs are a part of the Dermaptera order of insects.
 Their bodies are generally flattened and elongated.
 Their heads possess a pair of segmented Antennae.
 Their eyes are compound with a reduced, and sometimes absent, taxa.
-Earnings have two wings that contain modified forewings that are short, smooth and veinless.
+Earnings have two wings that contain modified forewings that are short, smooth, and veinless.
 Their hindwings are semicircular with veins that radiate in an outward direction.
-The abdomen is unsegmented in males, whereas females' ovipositor are reduced or completely absent.
+The abdomen is unsegmented in males, whereas females' ovipositor is reduced or completely absent.